-The Company does not have any operations, including long-lived assets, in Ukraine or Russia.
+The Company does not have any operations, or long-lived assets, in Ukraine or Russia.
 As of the issuance date of these condensed consolidated financial statements, the current conflict between Russia and Ukraine has not had a material impact on the Company's revenue, results of operations or financial position.
-However, the Company notes Ukraine is a major engineering hub and the conflict may create a global challenge in outsourcing or hiring engineering talent.
+However, the Company notes Ukraine is a major engineering hub and the Company may from time to time utilize technology resources from Ukraine on a contracted basis.
+The conflict may create a global challenge in outsourcing or hiring engineering talent.
 In addition, a prolonged conflict or the spill-over of war into other European countries may in the future have an impact on macroeconomic conditions which could significantly impact the verticals in which the Company has been predominantly focused over the last decade.
 The Company's payment volumes, sales cycles and time to implementation could be negatively affected and consequently, the Company's revenue or results of operations or financial position could be adversely impacted as well.